mbecker12/bird-detection/README.rst

 For additional test support, when in the environment, execute

   pip install -r test-requirements.txt

+To help linking modules within the project, execute

+  python setup.py develop

+[Also, note that since we included vision (from pytorch/torchvision) as a submodule, the code should be pulled via

+  git pull origin main --recurse-submodules

+... or similar.]

 This project has been set up using PyScaffold 3.2.3.
 For details and usage information on PyScaffold see https://pyscaffold.org/.